skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 ## Summary

-Overall while Robinhood’s offering is unique compared to other brokerages in the UK, I don’t believe it’s a great option in the long run for long-term passive UK investors.
+Overall while Robinhood’s offering is unique and competitive in terms of fees compared to other brokerages in the UK.
+I think it makes more sense to focus on filling up a Stocks and Shares ISA for tax efficiency.

+I would only consider looking into a Robinhood account after fully utilising my ISA allowance first.
+I’m more of a long term passive investor, and I don’t think Robinhood is well suited for passive investors that are looking to solely focus on buying ETFs in a tax efficient investment account.
 There are other platforms that are better suited for passive investing.

 Of course, this is just my opinion.
 Remember, none of this is financial advice.
 I just wanted to share some initial thoughts on Robinhood’s launch in the UK.